A History of Elysian Park’s Victory Memorial Grove

 Members of the Citizens Committee to Save Elysian Park plant new trees at the Victory Memorial Grove in 2018.

-Since 2017, several civic organizations including the Los Angeles-Escholtzia DAR, Hollywood Post 43 of the American Legion, and the Citizens Committee to Save Elysian Park among others, first worked on restoring the monument and grounds immediately surrounding it.
+Since 2017, several civic organizations including the Los Angeles-Eschscholtzia DAR, Hollywood Post 43 of the American Legion, and the Friends of Elysian Park, first worked on restoring the monument and grounds immediately surrounding it.
 Then the movement moved toward the park as a whole.
-Efforts have included replanting trees, fixing the historic flagpole, sowing various varieties of flowers and other plants and generally reactivating this space.
+Efforts have included replanting trees, fixing the historic flagpole, cultivating various native plants and generally reviving the space.

 It has also become a yearly tradition to mark Flag Day at Victory Memorial Grove.
-The idea is not to just honor those listed on the monument, but all the doughboys, nurses, sailors and others who died in the First World War.
+The idea is not to just honor those listed on the monument, but all the doughboys, nurses, sailors, and others who died in the First World War.
 Without us, the living, memorials are just forgotten parcels of land and ignored stones or plaques.
 We give them their purpose.
-Elysian Park is intended for recreation, however, Victory Memorial Grove is also meant for contemplation of the tremendous sacrifice the First World War represented — more Americans dying in 18 months than in both the Korean and Vietnam Wars combined.
+Elysian Park was created for recreation, but Victory Memorial Grove was—and remains—a place for reflecting on the immense sacrifice of the First World War, which claimed more American lives in just 18 months than both the Korean and Vietnam Wars combined.
+That’s why we continue to gather at the Grove each year—to honor that sacrifice and ensure it is never forgotten.

 Previous